Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What small steps can I do to reach my long-term objectives?
+- What are the smallest steps I can take to meet my long-term objectives?

-- What steps can I take to improve my performance in my current job and increase my visibility?
+- What steps can I take to grow within my job role and make me more visible?

-- Publishing and books that are relevant to your business that provide greater knowledge
+- Publishing and books that are relevant to your industry and provide greater knowledge

 Implement Your Plan